unclepita/alx-system_engineering-devops/README.md

-This is a shell basic repo, explaining how to navigate the shell terminal
+This is a shell basic repo, explaining how to navigate the shell innit files